 To achieve this breakthrough the Celts, be they Gauls or Galatians, need depth.
 To ensure they gain the needed rear rank support.
 This depth of course comes as a loss of frontage.
 Yet the Roman commander needs his own reserves to counter the inevitable gaps that can occur in his own line.
 Here the conundrums for both players begin.

-In the many clashes between my son’s Gauls the use of a dismounted Gallic general has proven to be a useful tool to achieve such a breakthrough.
+In some clashes the use of a dismounted Gallic general has proven to be a useful tool to achieve such a breakthrough.
 A Gallic commander, with rear support, engaged at equal factors to the Roman line.
 When combined with the advantage of a quick kill this can potentially smash a hole in the Roman line.
 Of course there are ways to delay or breakup such tactics.
 In time a Roman player will develop these in an effort to halt the Celtic onslaught.

 Of course aside from theses infantry clashes the mounted Celts can provide plenty of interest on the flanks.
 Chariots or cavalry harassing, outflanking or overwhelming the often numerically inferior Roman mounted.

 Terrain plays a critical part.
 Should the Celtic commander use woods and steep hills for his warriors to move through or is a more open battlefield of benefit to his mounted troops?
 Despite relatively few troop types the range of permutations are numerous.

 Then of course there are times that the Romans collapse and the last hope is to be found at the camp where only a few camp followers are all that protects the Roman coin from the Celtic onslaught…